 The control groups also consisted of three to five children.
 Children in the control groups completed age-appropriate early numeracy activities and games.
-The control group received activities that did not involve the same strategies or pedagogies as the treatment, in order to increase validity.
 The number, timing and duration of control-group sessions mirrored the sessions the treatment groups received, to reduce Hawthorne effects (Gomm 2008).
-The treatment group received 18 sessions of approximately 20-25 minutes each and the control group received the same.